jaygriggsau/Project-WhoWouldWin/README.md

 - Tweak algorithim

 ## :sob: Lessons learnt
-- Planning early helped me toget started, and helpedd whenI got stuck.
+- Planning early helped me to get started, and helped when I got stuck.
 - Push to git often
 - Working with API's and getting data from large and nested objects.
 - How to work with React functional components